Henry Miller once said, "A clown is a poet in action."

 "If you create an atmosphere of fun you will get great work," Lewis once said.

 In 1946, he teamed with singer Dean Martin and became an international sensation.
-The duo starred in 16 successful films before breaking up in 1956.
+The duo starred in 16 successful films and were the world's top box-office earners when they broke up in 1956.
 Lewis described the partnership as "the organ grinder and the monkey."

-Versatile, talented, and unique, Lewis has tirelessly raised over $1.6 billion since 1965 for Muscular Dystrophy, an organization that works to combat over 40 neuromuscular diseases.
-His 21-1/2 hour MDA telethon has become a Labor Day tradition.
+Versatile, talented, and unique, Lewis tirelessly raised an estimated $2 billion from 1965 to 2011 for Muscular Dystrophy, an organization that works to combat over 40 neuromuscular diseases.
+His 21.5-hour MDA telethon were a Labor Day tradition.

-"It is more important to focus on what people with disabilities can do, rather than what they can't," explained Lewis who is a favorite of the French.
+"It is more important to focus on what people with disabilities can do, rather than what they can't," said Lewis who was nominated for the Nobel Peace Prize in 1977 for his work with MDA.

-"Always play the 9-year-old kid and always hold onto that innocence," he advised.
+What was the secret to his success?
+Maybe his goofy abandonment.
+"Always play the nine-year-old kid and always hold onto that innocence," he said.

-Whatever the hardship, whatever the challenge, Lewis maintains the heart of a 9-year old and continues to pursue his passion, bringing joy and laughter to millions throughout the world.
+Whatever the hardship, whatever the challenge, Lewis maintained the heart of a nine-year old and continued to pursue his passion, bringing joy and laughter to generations throughout the world.

 Celebrate life with laughter today.